daattali/beautiful-jekyll/_posts/2020-02-27-basic_linux_resources.md

 `df`	| Lists the mount points for inserted disks
 `ps –aux` (Old way) `ps -elf` (New Way) |	Lists the running processes `ps -lfu` | lists processess started by a user
-`top`	| Lists processes in order
+`ps -f --ppid 1` | lists processess started on boot by systemd `top`	| Lists processes in order
 `kill <pid>` |	Kill a Running process
 `systemctl -l --type service --all` |	Lists all the running Services